Edtech and the EU General Data Protection Regulation

 May 28, 2018

 If you’ve opened your inbox recently, you likely already know about the EU’s General Data Protection Regulation, which came into effect on May 25, 2018.
-Under the legislation, companies in the EU and those located elsewhere who do business in the region are now obligated to offer full disclosure about how they are handling your data.
-For edtech companies, the impact of the EU’s new General Data Protection Regulation may have far-reaching consequences, but the real onus to protect data will ultimately be on the institutions who contract with these service providers rather than edtech companies.
+Under the legislation, both EU companies and those located abroad that do business in the EU will become obligated to disclose how they are handling individual’s private data.
+For edtech companies, the impact of the EU’s new General Data Protection Regulation may have far-reaching consequences, but ultimately, data protection falls on those institutions that contract edtech companies and not the edtech companies themselves.
 This article offers an overview of edtech and the EU General Data Protection Regulation.

 The EU General Data Protection Regulation (GDPR)

 In a nutshell, the EU General Data Protection Regulation replaces the existing Data Protection Directive that was already in place in Europe.
-As stated in the EU’s GDPR information portal, “The new legislation was designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens data privacy and to reshape the way organizations across the region approach data privacy.”
-There are three key changes that hold the potential to impact educators and the edtech sector.
+As stated in the EU’s GDPR information portal, there are three key changes that hold the potential to impact educators and the edtech sector.

 The GDPR’s Impact on Edtech